-The shared harmonic-minor-major scale is very simple within the octave of its tonic: a circularly symmetric double tritone provides a stack of 3 minor thirds going up from a whole tone above the bottom of the octave (6 notes); the bottom minor third is filled with half tones (2 notes, highlighted in yellow) and the top minor third is empty; the frame of the scale octave adds 2 notes for a total of 8.
-The corresponding parallel modes of the home tonic are determined by the position of the empty minor third a half tone below tonics highlighted in blue.
-Not every section visits all the scale notes.
-However the resolution section (e) does, thus establishing a basis for the rest.
-A useful feature of this interpretation is it accommodates the adjacent half tones of the filled-in minor thirds as scale notes, thus providing a clean representation of every section, free of passing notes.
+The interpretation based on the highlighted elements is as follows (see table on next page).
+All sections, except the turnaround section (d) in pentatonic major, are in the harmonic-minor-major mode of the tonic sequence 5-4-p3-1 highlighted in blue in the melody line.
+Except for the final tonic, the melody lines don't resolve to these tonics because the modes are daisy chained via shared notes.
+The circularly symmetric double tritones highlighted in grey are determiners of 8-note, harmonic-minor-major modes of the tonics of the respective sections.
+This mode is very simple: the double tritone provides a stack of 3 minor thirds going up from a whole tone above the highlighted tonic; the bottom minor third (closest to the tonic) is filled with half tones and the top minor third (farthest away) is empty; the scale frame adds two notes.
+The parallel modes of the home tonic are relative modes of these modes.
+Not every section visits all the notes, but section (e) does, thus establishing a logical basis for the rest.
+A useful feature of this interpretation is it includes the adjacent half tones of the filled-in minor thirds as scale notes, thus providing a clean representation of every section, free of ornamental passing notes, with one exception in (f).